ConstrainedSampler/PolytopeSamplerMatlab/README.md

 This core function sample.m is supplemented by functions to:
 1. find an initial feasible point
-2. test convergence of the sampling algorithm with Effective Sample Size, and a uniformity test (for uniform sampling).
+2. test convergence of the sampling algorithm with Effective Sample Size.

-Before using sample, we set up the parameters for sampling via a struct called opts with the following properties:
+You can set up the parameters for sampling via a struct called opts.
+Here are some parameters you may want to set:

-                        nSketch: JL dimension for fast leverage score computation (0 means no JL).
                      outputFunc: [function_handle]
                         maxTime: 86400 (max sampling time in seconds)
                         maxStep: 300000 (maximum number of steps)